Introduction to MySQL DECODE()

 Output:

-Explanation: In the above examples, it is clear that we the function ENCODE has encrypted the arguments using the passwords specified then, using the MySQL DECODE() function we now then are able to receive the original string or the first argument of the function with the help of the same password.
-If a character string is passed through the function then, the function returned a character data type result.
-In the case of combining both character and numeric, the result is also in the same format.
-Again, for NULL input the DECODE function produces NULL value itself.
+Explanation: In the above examples, it is clear that the function ENCODE has encrypted the arguments using the passwords specified.
+Then, using the MySQL DECODE() function, we can now receive the original string or the function’s first argument with the same password’s help.
+If a character string is passed through the function, then the function returns a character data type result.
+In the case of combining both characters and numeric, the result is also in the same format.
+Again, the DECODE function produces a NULL value for NULL input.

 Example #4